Stiebel Eltron Hot Water

 Here at Metropolitan Plumbing we only employ fully qualified plumbers with a minimum of five years’ experience in the industry.
-As such, our plumbers are more than qualified to assist with your current Stiebel Eltron hot water system should it require repair, as well as being able to supply and install a new Stiebel Eltron system for you should this be required.
-With so many different models to choose from, it is important to select the Stiebel Eltron hot water unit that is best suited to your family’s needs.
-For this reason, our expert Metropolitan Plumbers can provide you with a free, no obligation personalised quotation via a site inspection along with advice as to which Stiebel Eltron hot water heater is best suited to your individual circumstance.
+With so many different models to choose from, it is important to select the hot water unit best suited to your family’s needs.
+For this reason, our plumbers can provide you with a free, no obligation quotation via a site inspection.
+In addition to advice as to which Stiebel Eltron hot water heater is best suited to your individual circumstance.

-Similar to the Stiebel Eltron open vented compact storage water heater, the mains pressure compact storage water heater is designed for situations where hot water is needed without delay such as in the sink or basin.
-The major difference between the two styles of systems is that the mains pressure compact storage water heater is designed to service multiple points, and has a correspondingly higher capacity of up to 15 litres.
+Similar to the Stiebel Eltron open vented compact storage water heater, the mains pressure compact storage water heater is designed for situations where hot water is needed without delay.
+This is good for sinks and basins.
+The major difference between the two styles of systems is that the mains pressure compact storage water heater is designed to service multiple points.
+It also has a correspondingly higher capacity of up to 15 litres.
 The one necessity for these systems is the availability of a power point, as the Stiebel Eltron operates on 6.5Amp 230V and must plug into a power point.
-All of our plumbers have many years’ experience working on Stiebel Eltron mains pressure compact storage water heaters so if you require assistance with your unit or are considering if one of these systems might be right for you, contact us today on 1300 367 333!

-One of the major advantages of the Stiebel Eltron heat pump hot water systems is that they provide a significant reduction in the electricity or gas required to provide your family with hot water, passing on significant financial savings to the customer as well as the benefit of a lighter conscience as you are producing less greenhouse gas emissions.
-Much like a solar hot water system, heat pumps harvest environmental energy to heat your water, however the major difference is that whilst solar hot water systems capture the sun’s energy using solar panels installed on the roof of the home, heat pumps utilise heat that is contained within air.
-This is advantageous from the perspective that the system can operate when sunlight is scarce, as well as at night!
-Because no solar panels are required, you do not have to worry about damage to the panels due to extreme weather conditions or neighbourhood children kicking balls onto your roof.
-The Stiebel Eltron heat pump comes in several models including the WWK 300A/AH, the WWK 222/222H and the WWK 302/302H.
-These units are German engineered however designed specifically with Australian ambient temperatures and conditions in mind.
-If you think that a Stiebel Eltron heat pump might be suitable for your home, or want to find out more, contact Metropolitan Plumbing today on 1300 367 333.
-Our call centre operates around the clock and it is likely that one of our plumbers is standing by in your area right now, waiting to race to your rescue!
+One of the major advantages of the Stiebel Eltron heat pump hot water systems is that they provide a significant reduction in the electricity or gas required to provide your family with hot water.
+This passes on significant financial savings to the customer as well producing less greenhouse gas emissions.
+Much like a solar hot water system, heat pumps harvest environmental energy to heat your water, however the major difference is that whilst solar hot water systems capture the sun’s energy using solar panels installed on the roof, heat pumps utilise heat that is contained within air.
+This is advantageous as the system can operate when sunlight is scarce, as well as at night.
+What’s more, as no solar panels are required, you do not have to worry about damage to the panels due to extreme weather conditions.